 The conflict between self and “right”

-For some time I had been searching for an opportunity to explore a hitherto unsolved but hugely important question, without the answer to which I did not feel the certainty to make fully meaningful decisions when steering my life.
+For some time I had been searching for an opportunity to explore a hitherto unsolved but very important question, without the answer to which I couldn’t fully feel the joy of conviction when steering my life.
 The question that tormented me was this: Is there an objective purpose to human existence?
 Do we possess any cosmic significance, any cosmic purpose?
 Are we called to serve some higher plan unknown to us?
-Or are we obliged to create our own subjective goals, naming them important—even sacred—while relying entirely on our own subjective criteria ignoring completely the possibility of a higher, objective, external purpose?
+Or are we obliged to create our own subjective goals, naming them important, even sacred, while relying entirely on our own subjective criteria ignoring completely the possibility of a higher, objective, external purpose?

 God and “human choice”

-When I characterize a purpose as “objective”, I mean something that is not set by humanity itself but by an external agent, something that we could call God.
+When I characterize a purpose as “objective”, I mean something that is not set by humans but by an external agent, for example something like God.
 Thus, the existence of objectivity depends on whether such an agent exists.
-Here the discussion often collapses into deadlock but luckily in this case, we can move beyond it: Whether a divine plan exists, our behavior should remain the same.
+Here the discussion often collapses into deadlock but luckily in this case, we can move beyond it: Whether a divine plan exists or not, our behavior should remain the same.

 So if God doesn’t intervene to point us to a direction, all we are left with, is the natural way humans have to choose their objectives.
 Which is values and natural inclinations.
 Besides, this mechanism of selection is the best “lever” for the fulfillment of any purpose.
 And it could be that this is the plan after all.
 Because this pattern seems very much in tune with the rest of nature.
 Random people are scattered randomly across different environments, each “freely” pursuing their own goals, together shaping a broader outcome.
 Therefore, we could once again formulate the argument that your purpose is to bring your actions into harmony with your values and inclinations.